 1. Marinate the chicken

-Bone-in and skin-on chicken is most suitable for cooking curries, with no exception to korma chicken.
+Bone-in and skin-on chicken is most suitable for cooking curries, such as korma chicken.
+Chicken thighs are my choice, but you can use chicken breast if you prefer boneless.

 2. Prepare the onion and yogurt paste (the korma sauce)